Xeom/edil/doc/commands.md

  - Discard the contents of a buffer

 This command is useful when you don't want to save the contents of a buffer.
-It deletes the contents of the buffer and removes its modified flag.
+It deletes the contents of the current buffer and removes its modified flag.
+The buffer can then be killed without edil complaining.

 ---
 #### Goto command